Appleabc123/GCSENet/README.md

 it contains: "code" and "data"

     In the "code" folder, the four steps correspond to "1.Generate Feature by GCN", "2.Feature Process" , "3.Train" , "4.Test" respectively.
+    In the "data" folder， it contains four part : Generate feature、process feature、CNN_SENet、Test
 usage:

     If a researcher has a miRNA of interest or disease of interest in our dataset, they can put the disease and miRNA pairs in the "Test" folder to get the probability score